 A month’s subscription to (or pre-paid credits for) one of the major commercial genealogical databases - If your genealogist already subscribes to one, then they would probably appreciate a short-term subscription to another.
 (For annual subscriptions see the section $100-$500 below.)
-Examples that I use myself include FindMyPast (an affiliate), The Genealogist, and Scotland's People.
+Examples that I use myself include FindMyPast (an affiliate), The Genealogist, Scotland's People and RootsIreland.
 The first two sell one-month subscriptions and the latter sells credits.
+RootsIreland even has a 24 hour subscription.
 Ancestry does not sell monthly subscriptions but has a pay as you go arrangement where you can access 10 records over 14 days for $10.95.
 Note: this pay as you go arrangement does not allow access to content contributed by other users (including trees, photos and records) nor does it enable you to contact other users through Ancestry.com.

-Quote FOFMPTL20 for a 20% discount on an annual PRO subscription at findmypast.com.au
+Quote FOFMPTL21 for a 20% discount on an annual PRO subscription at findmypast.com.au

 A personalised coffee mug, mousepad or water bottle – these can be purchased online, usually for A$10-$15 from sites like Vistaprint.com.
 Designing your own personalised products are usually more cost effective than purchasing ready made genealogy-related items.
 Upload a favourite old or new photo to go on the mug.
 If you don’t have one or prefer a family history saying or image then go to a website like Pixabay.com and download a royalty-free picture to add to the item when ordering it online.

 A genealogy T-shirt with or without collar.
 These can be purchased ready made from a myriad of online shops or you can make it a more personalised item and customise it for your genealogist.
-As with personalised coffee mugs, mousepads, etc., download an appropriate picture or words or make your own design if you're creative (sadly I'm not) and order online from Vistaprint.com.au and similar companies.
-Expect to pay from A$12-$50.
+As with personalised coffee mugs, mousepads, etc., download an appropriate picture or words or make your own design if you're creative (sadly I'm not).
+Then order online from Vistaprint.com.au and similar companies.
+At the time of writing, expect to pay from A$12-$50.